Mission, vision, values and tasks

 The institute should strive for close dialogue and cooperation with actors within sport, relevant public institutions, university degree programmes within sport and other relevant research institutions.

-In the period 2013-2015 the institute must establish and develop a new Institute for Non-formal Education in close dialogue and cooperation with actors in the field of non-formal education.
-This new institute should cover non-formal adult education in particular, including evening schools, folk high schools, people’s university as well as ideological and publicly-engaging children and youth activities cf. Law on Non-formal Education (including in particular scouts, political and religious youth organisations).
+The institute must run and develop the Institute for Non-formal Education in close dialogue and cooperation with actors in the field of non-formal education.
+This institute should cover non-formal adult education in particular, including evening schools, folk high schools, people’s university as well as ideological and publicly-engaging children and youth activities cf. Law on Non-formal Education (including in particular scouts, political and religious youth organisations).

 The Danish Institute for Non-formal Education should perform the following tasks in particular